slim-template/slim/doc/smart.md

     p
       This is text.
-      So is this,
-        and it spans
-        several lines.

 As long as you leave the `:smart_text_escaping` enabled, any non-verbatim text is automatically escaped for you.